melbamorph/municipal-ordinance-builder/README.md

 ### Deployment

-The repository includes GitHub Actions workflows (`jekyll.yml` and `jekyll-gh-pages.yml`) that automatically build the site with Jekyll and deploy it to GitHub Pages whenever changes are pushed to the `main` branch.
+The repository includes a GitHub Actions workflow (`jekyll-gh-pages.yml`) that automatically builds the site with Jekyll and deploys it to GitHub Pages whenever changes are pushed to the `main` branch.